-Star Alliance member SWISS is offering great business class fare from six Spanish airports to São Paulo, Brazil.
+Star Alliance member SWISS is offering great business class fare from five Spanish airports to São Paulo, Brazil.
 With a stop in Zurich, you can fly across the South Atlantic Ocean for less than €1,000.
-Since availabilities are fairly good in Autumn 2021, those who are daring can score a great price at the supposed tail-end of the pandemic.
+Since availabilities are fairly good throughout the following 12 months (except during Christmas), those who are daring can score a great price at the supposed tail-end of the pandemic.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.